Studio Art

 ST ART 2235 Comics and Cartoon Illustration: 3 semester hours

 This is a course in creating and appreciating the world of comics and cartoons.
 Students will investigate and learn the tools and techniques for creating cartoons and cartoon illustrations to create their own cartoons through the use of traditional media and computers.
 While designed for beginners, experienced artists will be encouraged to perfect their personal styles.
 The class will create and print its own comic book.
-A lab fee is required.
 Basic studio equipment will be provided though students will need to supply some personal equipment and supplies.

 ST ART 2245 Painting I: 3 semester hours